vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/webhook-behaviors.md

 }
 ```

-## WebHook Response Payload (WebHook Server -> Cloud Director)
+## WebHook Response Payload (WebHook Server -> VMware Cloud Director)

-There are three possible response formats for the webHook server to send back to Cloud Director.
-Each one is processed differently by Cloud Director.
+There are three possible response formats for the webHook server to send back to VMware Cloud Director.
+Each one is processed differently by VMware Cloud Director.

 ### Simple Response